neleha/Avocado_Sales/README.md

 # Avocado_Sales

-In this private project I analyze the Avocado Sales of US cities.
+In this private project I analyze the Avocado sales of US cities.

 I visualized some relevant analyses with Tableau, which can be found on this dashboard: xxx